Maurice Canady

-Maurice Canady (born May 26, 1994) is an American former professional football cornerback in the National Football League (NFL) for the Baltimore Ravens, New York Jets and Dallas Cowboys.
-He played college football at the University of Virginia.
+Maurice Canady (born May 26, 1994) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Baltimore Ravens, New York Jets and Dallas Cowboys.
+He played college football for the Virginia Cavaliers.

 Early life

 Canady attended Varina High School, where he played as a cornerback, wide receiver and quarterback.

 As a senior, he tallied 704 passing yards, 1,090 rushing yards, 280 receiving yards, 10 pass breakups and one interception (returned for a touchdown).
 He received first-team All-district, All-Central Region and Touchdown Club of Richmond's Offensive Player of the Year honors.

 College career

 Canady accepted a football scholarship from the University of Virginia.
 As a true freshman, he appeared in 11 games with 2 starts.
 He totaled 28 tackles, 2 interceptions, 3 pass breakups, one forced fumble and one fumble recovery.
 He was named the Atlantic Coast Conference Defensive Player of the Week after both of his starts (North Carolina State University and University of Miami).

 As a sophomore, he started 8 games, registering a career-high 44 tackles, 2 sacks, 8 pass breakups (second on the team) and one forced fumble.
 He missed three games with an injury.
 He had 13 tackles against Brigham Young University.

 As a junior, he started all 12 games, collecting 37 tackles (1.5 tackles for loss), 3 interceptions (tied for the team lead), 12 pass breakups (second in the conference), one forced fumble and one touchdown.
 He recorded the fourth-longest interception return for a touchdown (69-yard return) in school history against Kent State University.

 As a senior, he started all 12 games, posting 39 tackles (3 for loss), one forced fumble and returned five punts for 126 yards with a touchdown.
 He had the fifth-longest punt return for a touchdown (74-yard return) in school history against the College of William & Mary.